 This activity was established in support of the overall World Trade Center Plan including the World Trade Center Memorial, Memorial Museum, and Cultural Program.
 Over the years LMDC had provided specific support to the National September 11 Memorial and Museum organization through various subrecipient agreements.
 The number of people that visited the World Trade Center Memorial and the Memorial Museum had been increasing steadily beyond the 3.1 million we first reported for 2018 until the Pandemic which caused the closing of the Memorial and Memorial Museum.
 Visitors have come back to the Memorial and the Memorial Museum which is operating fully.
 In the recent past, LMDC provide financial support in the amount of \$250,000 each year for the 2020 and 2021 Tribute in Lights events.
 Overall, the events were successful with positive reviews from local media outlets and the public.
 The 2021 remembrance ceremony marking the 20th anniversary of the events of 9/11/01 was also a success.
-During the past quarter no funds were spent from this activity and no immediate plans for these funds exist.
+During the past quarter no funds were spent from this activity.
+With the World Trade Center Memorial, Memorial Museum, and Performing Arts Center projects completed the \$14,491 of residual funds in this activity will be reallocated to cover administrative and monitoring costs associated with completing the remaining LMDC funded projects enabling this activity to be closed.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of public facilities 0 1/2